 Documents of the file

-type 'HTML document' (MIME types text/plain
+type 'HTML document' (MIME types text/plain or

 see 8.1 Edit documents directly).